devanandb/jimnieters-online/content/case-studies/quick-config-tool.md

     * It turns out cost was fine.
 Deployment complexity drove down margins for deployment partners.

-    * We created solution bundles (millions to seven).
+    * We created solution bundles (decreased decisions points from millions to seven).

     * We build a single wizard to rule all devices.
 order: 1